nabsabraham/my-website/content/publication/ftl.md

 #caption = "My caption :smile:"

 +++
-We propose a generalized focal loss function based on the Tversky index to address the issue of data imbalance in medical image segmentation.
+A generalized focal loss function based on the Tversky index to address the issue of data imbalance in medical image segmentation.

 In *International Symposium on Biomedical Imaging*, 2019.
 **Oral**.